 - Reality Based – Students not only learn the ideals that underscore any criminal law curriculum, but also understand how the criminal justice system works in reality.

-The Honors Program in Criminal Justice provides an integrated, applied approach to legal education that equips our students with the necessary strategies to be ethical, professional, and moral lawyers in less than perfect systems.
+Students graduate equipped with strategies to allow them to shape the criminal justice arena rather than simply being shaped by it.
+The Criminal Justice Certificate Program provides an integrated, applied approach to legal education that equips our students with the necessary strategies to be ethical, professional, and moral lawyers in less than perfect systems.

 To earn the Criminal Justice Certificate, students must complete the following courses.
 Those with an asterisk are electives.
 The others are requirements necessary to complete the J.D.
 Program.

 Advanced Criminal Procedure*

 Atlanta’s John Marshall Law School is particularly qualified to offer this intensive and practical criminal law certificate.
 It boasts a faculty of experts in the practice of criminal law, with a combined total of over 75 years of practical experience in the field.
 Our faculty members are well-connected to the criminal justice community both locally and nationally.
 Our low student-to-faculty ratio allows for our students to be mentored by their professors.